genrait/genrait-nextflow-template/README.md

 nf-core modules install zip
 ```

-Modules will be placed in the `modules`{.verbatim} directory, and can be
+Modules will be placed in the `modules` directory, and can be
 imported like any other Nextflow module:

 ``` groovy